leprojetcastor/castor/doc/source/installation.rst

 The BLAS and LAPACK are now ready to use.

-**Remark** It is also possible to download the Intel MKL library through the framework `oneAPI/MKL` (see [https://github.com/oneapi-src/oneMKL](https://github.com/oneapi-src/oneMKL) or the [ Intel website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html)).
+**Remark** It is also possible to download the Intel MKL library through the framework https://github.com/oneapi-src/oneMKL or the `Intel website <https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html>`_.
 However, this implementation features different header names and requires a modification of the source files of **castor** (namely replace `cblas.h` by `mkl_cblas.h` wherever it appears).
 For this reason, we do not insist further.

 VTK framework
 -------------

 Unfortunately, the developers of the VTK framework do not provide *ready-to-use* binaries meaning that we must compile the sources by ourselves.
 It is performed as follows:

-1. Download the sources of VTK on the main website [https://vtk.org](https://vtk.org).
+1. Download the sources of VTK on the main website `https://vtk.org <https://vtk.org>`_.
 Choose a version of the `9.x.x` branch.
 Uncompress the archive in a folder of your choice.
 2. Open the `x64 Native Tools Command Prompt` and move to the newly created VTK folder (use the `dir pathToFolder` command).
 Create a *build* folder using `mkdir build` and move to this folder.
 3. Execute `cmake-gui ..` which should open the CMake graphical interface.
 Click on `Configure`, choose the `ninja` generator and keep the default configuration.
 Finally, click on `Generate`.
 CMake will generate the build files.
 4. Go back to the command prompt and execute the command `ninja`.
 The compilation of VTK begins and *may* take some time (a few minutes to a few dozen of minutes depending on the computer).